jthingelstad/thingles.github.io/_posts/2018/2018-02-25-book-why-buddhism-is-true.md

 Page 254

-> sounds.
-It isn’t just that you feel a little more relaxed by the end of a meditation session; it’s that you observe your anxiety, or your fear, or your hatred, or whatever, so mindfully that for a moment you see it as not being part of you.
+> It isn’t just that you feel a little more relaxed by the end of a meditation session; it’s that you observe your anxiety, or your fear, or your hatred, or whatever, so mindfully that for a moment you see it as not being part of you.

 Page 264

 > In case all this sounds too abstractly philosophical, let me try to put it in more practical form, as the answer to this oft-asked question: Will meditation make me happier?
 And, if so, how much happier?
+>
-Well, in my case—and, as you will recall, I’m a particularly hard case—the answer is yes, it’s made me a little happier.
+> Well, in my case—and, as you will recall, I’m a particularly hard case—the answer is yes, it’s made me a little happier.
 That’s good, because I’m in favor of happiness, especially my own.
-At the same time, the

-Page 264

-> argument I’d make to people about why they should meditate is less about the quantity of happiness than about the quality of the happiness.
+At the same time, the argument I’d make to people about why they should meditate is less about the quantity of happiness than about the quality of the happiness.
 The happiness I now have involves, on balance, a truer view of the world than the happiness I had before.
 And a boost in happiness that rests on truth, I would argue, is better than a boost in happiness that doesn’t—not just because things that rest on truth have a more secure footing than things that don’t, but because, as it happens, acting in accordance with this truth means behaving better toward your fellow beings.

 Page 264